syncfusion-content/uwp-docs/uwp/DataGrid/Grouping.md

 ---
 layout: post
 title: Grouping in UWP DataGrid control | Syncfusion
-description: Learn here all about Grouping support in Syncfusion UWP DataGrid (SfDataGrid) control and more.
+description: Learn here all about grouping support in Syncfusion UWP DataGrid (SfDataGrid) control, its element and more.
 platform: uwp
 control: SfDataGrid
 documentation: ug